Palitana temples: Location

 Palitana is a small town about 55 kilometers southwest of Bhavnagar city and 25 kilometers south of Songadh village in Bhavnagar district in southeastern Gujarat.
 It is midst an arid-marshy terrain near the Gulf of Cambay and the Shetrunji river.
 About 2 kilometers to the south of Palitana town are twin hilltops with a saddle-like valley with a peak height of about 600 meters.
 These are the Palitana hills, historically called the Shatrunjaya Hills.
 The word Shatrunjaya is interpreted as a "place of victory".
 According to Paul Dundas, a scholar of Jainism, Shatrunjaya hill literally means "the hill which conquers enemies".
-On these hilltops is a fortified wall complex with space for canons built by the local Hindu ruler after the 14th century to resist any raids and destruction.
-Within this fortified walls, on the ridges of these hills is the largest collection of Svetambara Jain temples, called the Palitana temples.
+On these hilltops is a fortified wall complex with space for canons built by the Shantidas Jhaveri, the nagarsheth of Ahmedabad 17th century to resist any raids and destruction after Murad Baksh,the son of Mughal Emperor Shaha Jahan granted the hill to him through a firman.
+Within this fortified walls, on the ridges of these hills is the largest collection of Śvetāmbara Jain temples, called the Palitana temples.

 The steps for the trek to Palitana temples starts in the southern part of the Palitana town, where there a number of monasteries, rest houses, shops and small temples.
 The steps to the Palitana temples begin to the west of a major active Jain temple and to the east of the newly built Samovsaran Mandir and museum by the Tapa Gaccha subtradition of Jains.
 The stone-concrete stairs gently wind along the hill, climbing up into the fort and to the summit with temples.
 Along this climb, are small temples, rest stops with drinking water for the pilgrims and visitors to sit and rest before resuming their trek.
 Near the fort, the steps fork into two.
 The eastern side typically is the entrance for a traditional clockwise circumambulation of the temples, while the other the exit.
 The trek involves climbing over 3500 stone steps.